In a nutshell

 - Some shipping lawyers do come from a naval background or are ex-mariners, but you won’t be becalmed if the closest comparable experience you’ve had is steering Tommy Tugboat in the bath as long as you can show a credible interest in the discipline.

 - Old superstitions thought it bad luck to have women aboard a ship.
-Though not an all-boys club, parts of the shipping world are still male dominated.
-Women lawyers and clients are more commonly found on the dry side.
+Though not an all-boys club, parts of the shipping world are still male dominated; women lawyers and clients are more commonly found on the dry side.

 - In the UK, shipping law is centred around London and a few other port cities.
 Major international centres include Piraeus in Greece, Hong Kong and Singapore.
 Some trainees even get to work in these locations.

 - Post EU referendum, the prospect of two years' worth of exit negotiations has prolonged the period of uncertainty.
 A worst case scenario for UK companies would likely include long negotiations resulting in tariffs on trade with the EU.
 Brexit could also give rise to disputes if contracts drafted pre-Brexit make vague reference to the EU or presume the existence of UK membership in the EU.

 - Piracy remains a concern: Somali pirates took a commercial ship hostage in 2017 for the first time since 2012.
 International efforts have dramatically decreased piracy in East Africa, and the launch of a real-time ship surveillance system in 2018 brought a new weapon to the fight.
-Piracy off the coast of West Africa is on the rise, but according to the International Maritime Bureau (IMB), 2017 saw overall global piracy and robbery at sea dip to their lowest points in over two decades.
+Piracy off the coast of West Africa has been on the rise, but according to the International Maritime Bureau (IMB), 2017 saw overall global piracy and robbery at sea dip to their lowest points in over two decades.
 Shipping law tends to focus on the ships themselves rather than the pirates, and as yet, no pirates have been brought to trial in the UK, though it has happened in the US.